-I was interviewed and featured in Claire Hughes' book "From Passion to Profit", a step by step guide to starting a creative business in six weeks or less.
+I featured in Claire Hughes' book "From Passion to Profit", a step by step guide to starting a creative business in six weeks or less.
 In the case study I share my story of how I started my alternative embroidery business, the challenges I've faced over the years and my top tips for starting a creative business of your own.

 Intuit QuickBooks UK Award